By AJ Huynh

 - Self-Doubt: Questioning personal abilities, decisions, or worth.

-- Expecting Worst-Case Scenarios: Assuming situations will end negatively despite limited evidence.
+- Worst-Case Scenario Thinking: Assuming situations will end negatively despite limited evidence.

-- Worrying About Things Outside of Your Control: Focusing on outcomes that cannot be predicted or managed.
+- Worrying About Things Outside Your Control: Focusing on outcomes that cannot be predicted or managed.

 How Much Anxiety Is Normal?